 As Pam explains, carbon dioxide (CO2) extraction is excellent at isolating cannabinoids from the plant materials, which allows scientists the ability to derive a high concentration of mostly CBD, but also other compounds like cannabigerol (CBG), cannabichromene (CBC), and cannabinoid (CBN).
 Like CBD, these cannabinoids are not psychoactive and won’t alter your mental state.

 Another extraction technique used at Charlotte’s Web is with isopropyl alcohol to extract a wide variety of compounds, like terpenes, flavonoids, and more, each with their own beneficial properties for health and wellness.
-Today, the CO2 extraction method is used for most products, while the Original Formula is still created via alcohol extraction, just as it has been since the Stanley Brothers first shared it with Charlotte.
+Today, the CO2 extraction method is used for most products, while the Original Formula is still created via alcohol extraction, just as it has been since our founders first shared it with Charlotte.

 If that is all a little over your head, don’t sweat it.
 You probably won’t be making CBD oil at home by yourself but if you are curious, Pam says everything starts with the earth.
 Or more to the point: the soil!

 Every fall, Charlotte’s Web harvests and dries its hemp plants.
 The dried material is then milled and stored in bins as they wait to start the testing process.
 To ensure we only create the highest quality products—safe for people to use on themselves and their furry best friends—every plant goes through an intense testing regimen.
 Pam explains that what we are mostly looking for is any sort of moisture that could create mold.
 As you can imagine, this would be dangerous and must be controlled.
 Once plants have passed these various quality assurance steps, we move on to the extraction process.